Frequently Asked Questions

 4. Q. May a grand jury continue to function if its membership falls below the number of jurors that were originally impaneled?

-A. Yes, as long as the number of jurors does not fall below that needed for a supermajority vote.
+A. Yes, as long as the number of grand jurors does not fall below that needed for a supermajority vote.
 In most counties, the supermajority is 12 (of a 19-member jury).
 However, in Los Angeles county, it is 14 of 23, and in some counties with a population under 20,000, it is 8 of 11.

 5. Q. Does a grand jury have to follow the prior grand jury’s procedures manual?